michael2012z/BitBible/markdown/Etheridge/files/John.md

 12. I have yet much to tell you, but you cannot now apprehend;

-13. but when the Spirit of Truth hath come, he will lead you into all the truth; for he will not speak of himself;From his own mind. but all that he shall hear he will speak, and the things to comeThe futurities. will he make known to you.
+13. but when the Spirit of Truth hath come, he will lead you into all the truth; for he will not speak of himself;

 14. He will glorify me, because of mine he will take and will show you.